pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > The cure for boredom is curiosity.
 There is no cure for curiosity.
 > <br/>-- <cite>Dorothy Parker, (attributed)</cite>

+> There are almost 7 billion people on this planet.
+Somehow I hope there will be almost 7 billion companies.
+> <br/>-- <cite>Naval Ravikant</cite>

 > The problem with object-oriented languages is they’ve got all this implicit
 > environment that they carry around with them.
 You wanted a banana but what you